youngtaekiim/pullpiri/doc/docs/getting-started.md

 # disable selinux
 setenforce 0
 ```
+For modifying configuration, see [Caution](#caution).

 ### Install process
 All Piccolo applications with test app will start in container.
 If you are familiar with container, you will find it easy to use.
-Although it supports `docker compose`, `podman play via Bluechi` uses podman as its container runtime, so `Piccolo` also uses `podman play` by default.
+`Piccolo` also uses `podman play` by default.
 If this is your first time, I recommend following [Example](/doc/examples/version-display/README.md) first.

 #### Podman-kube